publicidadeja/Check2B/README.md

 *   **Notification Triggers:** Firestore triggers (`onEvaluationWritten`, `onChallengeParticipationEvaluated`, `onAwardHistoryCreatedV2`, `onChallengePublished`) that automatically send real-time notifications to users based on events in the database.

 **Important for Cloud Functions:**
 *   **App Check Enforcement:** Many of these functions use `enforceAppCheck: true`.
-This means that **Firebase App Check must be correctly configured with reCAPTCHA v3 for your web app**, otherwise, these functions will fail with permission errors.
+This means that **Firebase App Check must be correctly configured with reCAPTCHA v3 for your web app (in the "Apps" tab of App Check settings)**, otherwise, these functions will fail with permission errors.
 Follow the "Configuring Firebase App Check with reCAPTCHA v3" section carefully.
 *   **Deployment:** Deploy functions using `firebase deploy --only functions`.
 *   **Logging:** Check Firebase Functions logs in the Google Cloud Console for debugging.

 ## Important Notes on User Management & Authentication (docs/important_notes.md)

 Please refer to `docs/important_notes.md` for a detailed explanation of the distinction between **Employee Data Management** within the app and **Firebase Authentication User Management & Custom Claims**, which are crucial for login and role-based access.